 If you found your network vulnerable to viruses, attacks, and lost data, then you're not alone.
 Peer-to-peer networking is fine for a few home computers.
 But if you link more than three devices or you're running a small business, then you might need to take a more significant step to protect your PCs.
 You may also want to consider setting up your own server if you have a significant need for cloud storage or if you run your own gamer server software.

 How much does a typical home server cost?
-Keep reading to learn what costs you need to consider when building a home server.
+Keep reading to learn what costs you need to consider when building a home media server.

 How Much Does a Typical Home Server Cost?

 A server on a local network can use a significant amount of power, so keep this in mind when deciding whether or not to set one up.
 There are several sustainable options for home servers available on the market, but these hardware options may require a considerable upfront investment.